 Liquidity risk refers to the risk that a financial instrument cannot be divested without considerable extra costs, and to the risk that liquidity will not be available to meet payment commitments.

-Financing risks are defined as the risk that financing can not be obtained, or can only be obtained at increased costs as a result of changed conditions in the capital market.
+Financing risk is defined as the risk that financing can not be obtained, or can only be obtained at increased costs as a result of changed conditions in the capital market.
 To reduce the effect of refinancing risks, limits are set regarding average maturities for loans.
 In addition the maturity profile is strived to be evenly spread over time